tender meadows – 2025

 linocut printmaking – 30th august

-Learn the basics of linocut.
-With a range of botanical materials to inspire you, Lydia will guide you through the process of carving your design, inking up and printing.
-You can experiment with a range of different colours and papers to make a collection of prints to take home!
+participants Learned the basics of linocut.
+With a range of botanical materials to inspire them, Lydia guided them through the process of carving their design, inking up and printing. they experimented with a range of different colours and papers to make a collection of prints to take home.

 location